mario-pz/uni/networking/exam/task_solving/theory_questions.md

 ### b) Transmitter sends the data with high frequency and with low losses.
 It is also considered that the receiver sends an ACK when it receives the next packet than expected.

 In this scenario, using a protocol with NACs would have a more noticeable impact on performance.
 With NACs, the receiver would need to individually request retransmissions for missing packets, introducing additional latency and overhead.
 The lack of positive acknowledgments means that the transmitter may not be aware of successful deliveries until a NAC is received, leading to inefficiencies in the transmission process.

+# How does IPv6 communicate with IPv4?
+IPv6 and IPv4 communicate through a process called IPv6 transition mechanisms.
+These mechanisms enable communication between IPv6-only and IPv4-only networks by encapsulating IPv6 packets within IPv4 packets or by using various translation techniques to convert IPv6 packets into IPv4-compatible formats, allowing interoperability between the two protocols.

+# if two different values for cwnd arise from the flow and congestion control mechanisms, how does tcp decide what do we answer?

+TCP can choose the smaller value if the cwnd value from the flow control mechanism is smaller, and the larger value if the cwnd value from the congestion control mechanism is larger.